Transport planners look at ways to improve and manage transport systems at a local, regional, national or international level

-As a transport planner you'll work on policies, projects and plans relating to all kinds of transport systems in your work, focusing on systems such as:
+As a transport planner you'll work on policies, projects and plans relating to all kinds of transport systems such as:

 - roads and the use of cars, lorries and buses